Quercetin Benefits, Foods, Supplements and Dosage - Dr. Axe

 Because of its ability to lower inflammation and oxidative stress, quercetin seems to be beneficial for people with heart and blood vessel-related disorders, according to a number of studies.

-For example, eating lots of deeply colored fruits and veggies that contain flavonoids is linked to a lower risk of cardiovascular disease, and even death, in older adults, among reduced risk for vascular diseases.
+For example, eating lots of deeply colored fruits and veggies that contain flavonoids is linked to a lower risk of cardiovascular disease, and even death, in older adults, along with reduced risk for vascular diseases.

 It’s also been connected to reduced risk for type 2 diabetes and obesity, which have many of the same risk factors as heart disease.